christian-boks/grib1_reader/README.md

 # GRIB1 Reader

-Read a GRIB1 file and search for data based on parameter and level values, and decode the data.
-Or extract the complete subfile so it can be saved to a separate file.
+Read a GRIB1 file and search for data based on parameter and level values.
+The results can either be decoded or extracted as a binary blob so it can be saved to a separate file.

-Currently only the Code10 (RotatedLatLon) data type is supported.
+Currently only the Grid 10 (RotatedLatLon) data representation type is supported

 # Usage
 Add this to your Cargo.toml: